 Can Dogs Eat Ginger for an Upset Stomach?

 Does your dog experience nausea or upset stomach?
 Nausea can lead to vomiting and diarrhea, which can be messy and worrisome.
 Upset stomachs are a common ailment among dogs but there are solutions to ease or eliminate nausea.
 Some are prescribed while others are natural.
 Natural treatments are typically less expensive and can be a good option.
-They save you time and eliminate a Veterinarian visits.
-They also save you costs associated with prescription medicines.
+Also, they save you time and eliminate a visit to the Veterinarian.
+In addition, they save you costs associated with prescription medicines.
 Please remember to always consult with your vet before treating your dog.

 Can Dogs Eat Ginger?

 Ginger for dogs is known to sooth upset stomachs and it’s believed to be safe for dogs.
-It can ease bloating as it aids digestion by stimulating the digestive system.
+Therefore it can ease bloating as it aids digestion by stimulating the digestive system.
 Along with easing belly issues, ginger is known to have anti-inflammatory properties which can prevent cancer and soothe arthritic pains.
 Ginger is said to have calming effects on your dog.
-This is why ginger is often worked into night time teas.
+Which is why ginger is often worked into night time teas.

 Types of Ginger